Tarnished Plant Bug, Lygus lineolaris (Palisot de Beauvois) (Insecta: Hemiptera: Miridae)

 Overwintering as adults, Lygus lineolaris can be found in dead weeds, leaf litter, under tree bark, and in rock piles in fields, timber margins, stream and ditch banks, and road rights-of-way.
 Adults become active in early spring and feed on newly developing buds and shoots.
 Most nursery damage occurs from mid-April to late June (Cleveland 1982, Haseman 1918, Anonymous 1988).

 Oviposition is apparently restricted to composite host plants (non-conifers).
 Eggs are often deposited in leaf petioles or at the base of the leaf blade, but the preferred location varies with the crop attacked (Capinera 2001).
 In conifers, eggs are inserted into flowerlets or blossoms.
 Eggs are usually deposited singly, but occasionally more than one egg will be found in an oviposition site (Capinera 2001).
-After seven to 10 days, ca. 1 mm long, yellowish-green nymphs emerge and begin feeding.
+After seven to 10 days, ca. 1 mm (0.04 in) long, yellowish-green nymphs emerge and begin feeding.
 There are five nymphal stages.
 The life cycle is completed in three to four weeks.
 There are two to three generations per year (Haseman 1918, Sutherland et al. 1989, Knight 1941, Ridgeway and Gyrisco 1960).
 Population peaks for adults generally occur in early July, early August, and early September (Rakickas and Watson 1974, Ridgeway and Gyrisco 1960).

 Hosts